UAE: Why you should discourage your child from sharing their food utensils

 Photo: Reuters file

-There is a visible rise in oral herpes (HSV-1) cases among school-aged children in the UAE, warn doctors, especially in the cooler winter months.
+Doctors in the UAE are reporting a noticeable increase in cases of oral herpes (HSV-1) among school-aged children, particularly during the cooler winter months.
+The virus, which typically affects the skin around the lips and mouth, can also appear inside the mouth or around the eyes.

-Medics explained that oral herpes usually affects the skin around the lips and mouth, but it can also show up inside the mouth or around the eyes.
+According to medical experts, the virus spreads more easily during the winter, when social gatherings and food-sharing activities become more frequent both at schools and at home.

-In the winter months, the virus spreads more easily due to a rise in social gatherings and food-sharing, both at schools and at home.
+"An infection caused by the herpes simplex virus type 1 (HSV-1) is highly contagious, spreading easily through shared items like drinks, eating utensils, and towels," explained Dr Ignatiius Edwin D'souza, a consultant paediatrician at Thumbay University Hospital.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.